-Our cash inflow amounts this quarter were principally driven by secured lending and asset exchange cash inflows, which constituted more than 50 percent of our U.S. LCR cash inflow amount and which were concentrated in our Institutional Securities segment.
-Secured lending transactions include reverse repurchase transactions and securities borrowing transactions.
+Our cash inflow amounts this quarter were principally driven by secured lending and asset exchange cash inflows, which constituted more than 70 percent of our U.S. LCR cash inflow amount and which were concentrated in our Institutional Securities segment.
+Secured lending transactions include reverse repurchase transactions and securities borrowed transactions.
+Other inflow drivers are noted in the "Average Weighted Amount" column in the chart in Section 5 of this document.
+The Firm's main inflow drivers primarily arose in connection with our Institutional Securities segment.